lectair/KitKat-Bruteforcer/README.md

 <hr>
 <h3>Installation:</h3>
 To install the required modules, run the following command in your command line: <pre>pip3 install -r requirements.txt</pre>
+If this doesn't work, try "pip" instead of "pip3".

 <hr>
 <h4>Usage:</h4>